rootprime/My-Repos/README.md

-# Power BI Capstone Project: Unlocking YouTube Insights 📊

-**Task 1: Display the maximum uploads in a card visual.**
-- Load your YouTube dataset into Power BI using Power Query.
-- Create a new card visual.
-- Drag the 'Uploads' column from your dataset into the Values field of the card visual.
-- Set the aggregation of 'Uploads' to 'Maximum' in the Values field.

-**Task 2: Display the minimum view ranks in a card visual.**
-- Create another card visual.
-- Drag the 'View Rank' column from your dataset into the Values field of the card visual.
-- Set the aggregation of 'View Rank' to 'Minimum' in the Values field.

-**Task 3: Display the average views for the last 30 days in a card visual.
-(Data Cleansing is required).**
-- Cleanse data by filtering out dates older than 30 days.
-- Create a new card visual.
-- Drag the 'Views' column from your dataset into the Values field of the card visual.
-- Set the aggregation of 'Views' to 'Average' in the Values field.

-**Task 4: Generate a line chart to highlight the title and maximum upload only who crossed 2 lakh uploads.**
-- Create a line chart.
-- Filter data to include only records where 'Uploads' is greater than 200,000.
-- Drag 'Title' and 'Maximum Upload' into the appropriate fields in the line chart.

-**Task 5: Use a spider map (radar chart) to display channel type and channel rank.**
-- Create a radar chart.
-- Drag 'Channel Type' and 'Channel Rank' into the appropriate fields.

-**Task 6: Create a packed bubble chart to display category-wise subscribers.**
-- Create a packed bubble chart.
-- Drag 'Category' and 'Subscribers' into the appropriate fields.

-**Task 7: Create a calculated column to find Views per Subscriber as ‘Viewed by Subscriber’.**
-- Open Power Query Editor.
-- Create a new column with the formula: Views per Subscriber = [Views] / [Subscribers].

-**Task 8: Create a table visual to represent the channel type and views per subscriber.**
-- Create a table visual.
-- Drag 'Channel Type' and 'Viewed by Subscriber' into the appropriate fields.

-**Task 9: Create a measure to find total uploads and use the card visuals to represent the total uploads.**
-- Create a new measure in Power BI with the formula: Total Uploads = SUM([Uploads]).
-- Use the card visual to display the total uploads using this measure.

-**Task 10: Create a decomposition tree to represent rank-wise categories.**
-- Create a decomposition tree visual.
-- Drag 'Category' and 'Rank' into the appropriate fields.

-**Task 11: Create a blank navigation button to navigate between two pages.**
-- Insert a blank button.
-- Use the "Action" property to set a hyperlink or navigate to another page within the report.

-**Task 12: Format your report by adding headings and logos.**
-- Use the formatting options to add titles, subtitles, and logos.
-- Adjust color schemes and fonts for a professional look.

-**Task 13: Publish your report to the Power BI Service.**
-- Click on the "Publish" button in Power BI Desktop.
-- Choose your Power BI workspace and publish the report.

-**Task 14: Create a dashboard with 3 important visuals.**
-- Create a new dashboard.
-- Drag and drop the key visuals (e.g., card visuals, radar chart, packed bubble chart) onto the dashboard.

-**Task 15: From the Power BI Service, download the copy of your report in a pdf/ppt format.**
-- Open your report in the Power BI Service.
-- Click on "File" and choose "Export".
-- Select the desired format (PDF or PPT) and download your report.

-After completing these tasks, you'll have a comprehensive Power BI report with valuable insights from the YouTube dataset.

-📈 **Outcome:**
-The project resulted in a comprehensive Power BI report offering valuable insights for content creators and marketers to refine their YouTube strategies.
-From maximum uploads to rank-wise categories, the report provides a holistic view of the dataset.
+# Power BI Capstone Project: YouTube Analytics

+This Power BI Capstone project aims to provide valuable insights and actionable recommendations for content creators and marketers using data extracted from YouTube's API.
+The dataset encompasses various engagement metrics and video attributes, allowing stakeholders to optimize their content strategies and enhance audience engagement on the platform.

+## Problem Statement
+The primary objective of this analysis is to uncover patterns, trends, and correlations within the YouTube dataset, focusing on engagement metrics and video attributes.
+The analysis aims to answer key questions guiding content creators and marketers in making informed decisions to improve their YouTube content and maximize viewer interaction.

+## Features
+- Display maximum uploads, minimum view ranks, and average views for the last 30 days.
+- Generate a line chart to highlight titles and maximum uploads of videos.
+- Use spider maps (radar charts) to display channel types and ranks.
+- Create packed bubble charts to display category-wise subscribers.
+- Analyze views per subscriber and represent it in a table visual.
+- Create a decomposition tree to represent rank-wise categories.
+- Navigate between pages using blank navigation buttons.
+- Format report with headings, logos, and professional styling.
+- Publish report to Power BI Service.
+- Create a dashboard with important visuals.

+## Instructions
+1. Download or clone the repository.
+2. Open the Power BI file in Power BI Desktop.
+3. Explore the dataset, visualizations, and insights.
+4. Make necessary adjustments or customizations as per requirements.
+5. Publish the report to Power BI Service for wider access.
+6. Share the insights and recommendations with stakeholders.

+## Credits
+This project is a culmination of efforts, utilizing Power BI's capabilities and YouTube's API data.
+Special thanks to all contributors and stakeholders involved in the project.

+Feel free to reach out for any queries or feedback!

+---

+By Yaseer Arafath F | 19 Jan 2024

 🌐 **Take a Look:**
 https://www.linkedin.com/feed/update/urn:li:activity:7153826611732070401?utm_source=share&utm_medium=member_desktop